costajob/gem-dependencies/README.md

 Some alternatives exists:

 #### gem dep
-The standard *gem dep* command just unearth one level of dependencies, while often i neet to get the whole footprint.
+The standard *gem dep* command just unearth one level of dependencies.

 #### bundle viz
 The *bundle viz* command relies on the Gemfile and the [graphviz](http://www.graphviz.org/) library to generate a visual representation of the gem inter-dependencies.
-It's a useful tool, but it's heavyweight, considering i mostly just need to count the number of dependencies.
+I found difficult to count the number of unique dependencies.

 ## Usage
-This gem relies on the *gem dep* command, calling it multiple times for recursiveness.
+This gem relies on the *Rubygems::Commands::DependencyCommand* class, calling it multiple times to deeply fetch dependencies.

+### Runtime dependencies
+Just specify the name of the gem you want to scan:
 ```
 $ ./bin/lapidarius sinatra